yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

     for failures and successes.
 Smaller tasks emphasize mistakes and make people "pay" for them.
 Not necessarily with cash, but definitely some way or other.
-Most programmers will find this concept very new and disturbing&mdash;they've almost never paid for their own mistakes before and never had their own tasks.
+Most programmers will find this concept very new and disturbing---they've almost never paid for their own mistakes before and never had their own tasks.
 The responsibility was always spread across the group.
     We solve that by